Nordstrom Anniversary Sale: Shop the Best Deals Under $50

-Finally!
-The Nordstrom Anniversary Sale 2021 is LIVE and open to all shoppers.
-For weeks, only Nordy Club members and Nordstrom cardholders had early access to the best Nordstrom deals of the year, but now the sale is wide open, which means the deep discounts are gonna go fast.
+The Nordstrom Anniversary Sale 2021 is here -- one of the biggest shopping events outside of Black Friday.
+For weeks, only Nordy Club members and Nordstrom cardholders had early access to the best Nordstrom deals of the year during the sale preview, but now the sale is wide open, which means the deep discounts on your favorite brands are gonna go fast.

 The Nordstrom Anniversary Sale runs from July 28 through August 8, and trust us when we tell you these deals will go FAST.
 So take advantage of the shopping work we've done -- OK, we admit, it was fun -- and jump right into these deals.